The Kentucky Derby

 The most basic thing you need to understand about the Kentucky Derby is that it includes the largest field in American horseracing.
 20 horses run in the Derby, making picking the winner a difficult task.
 All of the horses must be three years old, which means they are still developing and growing.
 Instead of making a win bet, swing for the fences and try to hit a trifecta or superfecta!

-**Check out 2020 Kentucky Derby post for the latest.
+**Check out Betting Guide for 2021 Kentucky Derby post for the latest.

 EZ Horse Betting Fun Fact